knno/kengine-archive/docs/0.2/Kengine.md

 ##### **Description**

-Return an [Asset](Kengine?id=kengine.asset) by id or name.
+Returns an [Asset](Kengine?id=kengine.asset) by id or name.
 This function looks up the replacement chain of found asset, and iterates until it finds the final replacement of the asset and returns it.

 **Returns**: <code>Any</code> - The wanted return type.
 Could be asset, its id or its index in the collection. <code>undefined</code> if not found.